KeithRichardLee/Tanzu-Platform-for-Cloud-Foundry-automated-install/README.md

 $TPCFComputeInstances = "1" # default is 1.
 Increase if planning to run many large apps
 ```

-If wish to install Tanzu AI Solutions, change the flag to $true and update the other parameters where required
+If wish to install Tanzu AI Solutions, change the flag to $true and update the following parameters where required
 ```bash
 # Install Tanzu AI Solutions?
 $InstallTanzuAI = $false